Fred Steiner

 Steiner was most active in television series during the 1950s and 1960s.
 His numerous composition credits included music for Hogan's Heroes, Have Gun – Will Travel, The Twilight Zone, Gunsmoke, and Rawhide.

 Early life

-Steiner was born on February 24, 1923, in New York City, the son of Hungarian-born film composer George Steiner.
+Steiner was born on February 24, 1923, in New York City, the son of the Hungarian-born composer and violinist George Steiner (1900–1967), a pupil of Zoltán Kodály.
 Steiner was Jewish.
 He began playing the piano at age six, and at age 13 had expanded his music studies to include the cello and music theory.
-Steiner was considered a child prodigy and, from a very early age, had a desire to do the same work his father did - composing film and radio scores.
+Steiner was considered a child prodigy and, from a very early age, had a desire to do the same work his father did: composing film and radio scores.
 After graduating from Townsend Harris High School he accepted a scholarship to the Oberlin Conservatory of Music where he studied with composer Normand Lockwood.
 He received his degree in music composition from Oberlin in 1943.

 Radio

 Straight out of college, Steiner began composing and arranging scores for New York-based radio broadcasts.
 These early credits included Suspense and CBS Radio Workshop.
 Steiner also composed for several wartime propaganda shorts made to sell war bonds.
 The most pivotal point in his early career came when he was introduced to Van Cleave in the early 1940s by his father, who at the time was playing in Cleave's orchestra.
 When Steiner was later employed as an orchestrator for various later radio broadcasts, he was inexperienced but studied Van Cleave closely to develop his own skills.
 In 1945 Steiner was appointed the first music director of This is Your FBI, composing and arranging for 47 episodes of the radio crime drama.
 With the decline of the radio industry, Steiner decided to shift his attention to television.
 He moved west to Los Angeles in 1947.